elon-riquelme/awesome-boilerplate/README.md

 # awesome-boilerplate
-A minimal functional monorepo with NestJs, NextJs, Lerna, Docker and a great pipele for CI
+A minimal functional monorepo with NestJs, NextJs, Lerna, Docker and a great pipeline for CI